 Does standard life insurance cover your mortgage?

-|Cost||For a healthy 40-year-old, a policy could run you more than $700 annually.||The same 40-year-old could get a 20-year term life insurance policy for just over $400 a year.|
+|Cost||A healthy 40-year-old man could get a 20-year policy for nearly $800 annually.||The same 40-year-old man could get a 20-year term life insurance policy for less than $500 a year.|

-|Benefit||The death benefit is limited to the amount of your outstanding mortgage balance.||The death benefit is a specific dollar amount, which can exceed $500,000 or $1 million.|
+|Benefit||The death benefit is limited to your outstanding mortgage balance amount.||The death benefit is a specific dollar amount, such as $500,000 or $1 million.|

-|Who gets the benefit?||Your mortgage lender is the beneficiary.||You can choose your beneficiaries.|
+|Who gets the benefit?||Your mortgage lender is the beneficiary.||You can choose your own beneficiaries.|

-|What gets paid?||The death benefit pays your remaining mortgage balance.||The death benefit typically helps cover your funeral and other final expenses, plus replaces your income for your dependents.|
+|What gets paid?||The death benefit pays your outstanding mortgage balance.||The death benefit typically covers your final expenses, including funeral costs, and may replace your income for your beneficiaries.|